Srotosshini/InteractiveComic.github.io/README.md

 - **Interactive Elements and Animations**: I developed engaging interactive features such as rain, bubbles, and cursor animations, using a mix of JavaScript and jQuery to create responsive effects.
 These animations added a layer of dynamism and interactivity that brought the story to life, encouraging users to explore and interact with the comic environment. 🌧️✨

 - **Development of the First Half**: I took charge of coding and implementing the first half of the comic's storyline.
-Using HTML5 for structure, CSS3 for styling, and JavaScript for interactivity, I ensured that the introductory scenes captivated the audience.🖥️🎨
+Using HTML5 for structure, CSS3 for styling, and JavaScript for interactivity, I ensured that the introductory scenes captivated the audience. 🖥️🎨

 - **Code Optimization and User Experience**: My role involved meticulous code optimization, focusing on performance and cross-device compatibility.
-By leveraging CSS transitions and JavaScript functions, I programmed smooth animations, ensuring users had a enjoyable experience regardless of the device used. 📱💡
+By leveraging CSS transitions and JavaScript functions, I programmed smooth animations, ensuring users had an enjoyable experience regardless of the device used. 📱💡

 - **Ensuring Cohesive Design**: Collaboration with the design aspects of the project was also part of my duties, ensuring that the visual and interactive components aligned cohesively.
 I worked closely with graphic assets and UI components to maintain consistency in the aesthetic appeal while enhancing user engagement through intuitive interactions. 🤝🎨

 Through my work, I aimed to create a compelling and interactive narrative experience in Pusheen's world, ensuring that every interaction was meaningful and contributed to the overall storytelling. 🐱📖

 ## Reflection and Evaluation